Tracey Emin: Fabric

-Emin frequently works with fabric in the form of appliqués – material (often cut out into lettering) sewn onto other material.
+Emin frequently works with fabric in the form of appliqués (material (often cut out into lettering, sewn onto other material).
 She collects fabric from curtains, bed sheets and linen and has done so for most of her life.
-She keeps such material that holds emotional significance for later use in her work.
+She keeps material that holds emotional significance for later use in her work.
 Many of her large-scale appliqués are made on hotel linens, for example, It Always Hurts (2005), Sometimes I Feel So Fucking Lost (2005), Volcano Closed (2001) and Helter Fucking Skelter (2001).
-Hate And Power Can Be A Terrible Thing (2004), part of the Tate's collection of Emin's work, is a large-scale blanket inspired in part by Margaret Thatcher due to her involvement in "an attack on 800 boys and men in the Argentinian navy" and other women for example women who steals their friends' boyfriends, Emin says of this work "about the kind of women I hate, the kind of women I have no respect for, women who betray and destroy the hearts of other women".
+Hate And Power Can Be A Terrible Thing (2004), part of the Tate's collection of Emin's work, is a large-scale blanket inspired in part by Margaret Thatcher due to her involvement in "an attack on 800 boys and men in the Argentinian navy" and other women.
+Women who steal their friends' boyfriends, for example (Emin says of this work "about the kind of women I hate, the kind of women I have no respect for, women who betray and destroy the hearts of other women").

-Emin's use of fabric is diverse, one of her most famous works came from sewing letters onto her grandmother's armchair in There's A Lot of Money in Chairs (1994).
-The chair was very detailed, "including her and her twin brother's names, the year of her grandmother's birth (1901) and the year of her death (1963) on either side of the words another world, referring to the passing of time.
+Emin's use of fabric is diverse.
+One of her most famous works came from sewing letters onto her grandmother's armchair in There's A Lot of Money in Chairs (1994).
+The chair was very detailed, "including her and her twin brother's names, the year of her grandmother's birth (1901) and the year of her death (1963) on either side of the words another world,' referring to the passing of time.
 An exchange between the artist and her grandmother using the nicknames they had for each other: Ok Puddin, Thanks Plum, covers the bottom front of the chair and a saying of Emin's grandmother's, "There's a lot of money in chairs", is appliquéd in pink along the top and front of its back.
 Behind the chair back, the first page of Exploration of the Soul, handwritten onto fabric, is appliquéd together with other dictums such as, "It's not what you inherit.
 It's what you do with your inheritance".